DaffCoding/WorkingWhileWorking/README.md

+# WorkingWhileWorking

-# CodeWars - HackerRank Java/Kotlin Solutions
+## CodeWars - HackerRank Java/Kotlin Solutions

 This repository contains my solutions to various CodeWars challenges, implemented using Kotlin and/or Java programming languages.
 CodeWars is a website that offers programming challenges of varying difficulty levels, allowing developers to hone their skills in a fun and engaging way.